-In addition, as described in the comments provided by the OEH, the loss of Koala habitat resulting from the Project is likely to be an over-estimate due to the precautionary approach adopted when defining the Koala habitat polygon.
+As described in the comments provided by the BCD, the loss of Koala habitat resulting from the Project is likely to be an over-estimate due to the precautionary approach adopted when defining the Koala habitat polygon.
 The habitat polygon has been used in determining the number of Koala species credits that must be retired in order to offset residual impacts to Koala habitat in accordance with the NSW Biobanking Scheme.